-It was a lucky day when Harold (Red) Smith arrived in town to take over as Pastor of the Methodist Church, He contributed so much to all of Hillsdale, and his sister Ann Blanche Smith was one of the most efficient and dedicated women we have ever had one of the most efficient and dedicated women we have ever had in Hillsdale.
+It was a lucky day when Harold (Red) Smith arrived in town to take over as Pastor of the Methodist Church.
+He contributed so much to all of Hillsdale, and his sister Ann Blanche Smith was one of the most efficient and dedicated women we have ever had in Hillsdale.
 Her life was the education of the children in the town and I am happy there is a lasting "Thank you, Blanche Smith" in the name of one of our schools.

 Someone must remember Mrs. Sheridan who lived on Orchard Street!
-She was the daughter of one of General Grant's most important Generals Philip Sheridan.
+She as the daughter of one of our General Grant's most important Generals Philip Sheridan.
 She was a delightful lady with one of the most beautiful flower gardens in town.
 Roses, bridal wreath, lilacs, lilies of the valley, hollyhocks, stock, phlox, primrose and all the old-fashioned flowers we never see today.

 Remember when Sybil Marra (Mrs. George Geraghty) opened her Beauty Shop next to her brother Pat's Barber Shop on Patterson Street?
-How all the girls loved Sybil She listened to all our little love affairs and school problems and did everything to make us feel pretty.
-Whenever I see Sybil I think of her sweetness and patience, trying to make each of us just right for the Junior Prom, us feel pretty.
-Whenever I see Sybil I think of her sweetness and patience, trying to make each of us just right for the Junior Prom, etc. Mr. and Mrs. Paul Langerfelt lived in our town too.
+How all the girls loved Sybil!
+She listened to all our little love affairs and school problems and did everything to make us feel pretty.
+Whenever I see Sybil I think of her sweetness and patience, trying to make each of us just right for the Junior Prom, etc.

+Mr. and Mrs. Paul Langerfelt lived in our town too.
 They owned the Old Dutch Tavern in New York, one of the oldest taverns in the country.
-The Langerfelts were very interesting people and every Easter my father took us to their tavern for luncheon.
+The Langerfelts were very interesting people and everyone Easter my father took us to their tavern for luncheon.